 Prior to undertaking any field studies, the proponent will evaluate the quality and completeness of the data obtained through desktop research and identify any gaps to determine the requirements for additional data collection.
 Any required field data collection and analysis must be based on statistically sound methodologies.

-Where relevant, data for Aboriginal and Torres Strait Islander peoples must be incorporated into the social baseline.
+Data for First Nations peoples must be incorporated into the social baseline.